retr0reg/retr0reg/README.md

 ### Hi there 👋

-Currently a 14 Years old student in China, Shanghai.
-Full stack Python, focused on langchain and binary related developments <3
+Currently a 14 Years old student in China, Shanghai.\n Full stack Python, focused on langchain and binary related developments <3

 - 🪬 6 CVE certificate